Sheringham railway station (North Norfolk Railway)

 Sheringham is the name of a preserved railway station in Sheringham, Norfolk.
-It was once part of the Midland and Great Northern Joint Railway network and closed in 1967 when a new station was opened by British Rail approx. 200m eastwards.
-Since 1975 it has served as the eastern terminus of the North Norfolk Railway.
+It was once part of the Midland and Great Northern Joint Railway network and closed in 1967 when a new station was opened by British Rail c.200m eastwards.
+Since July 1975 it has served as the eastern terminus of the North Norfolk Railway.
 In March 2010, the link to Network Rail was reinstated.

 History

 The station was first opened on 16 June 1887 by the Eastern and Midlands Railway as part of the Cromer Branch linking the Norfolk Coast to the junction at Melton Constable railway station.
 In 1893 this was merged into the Midland and Great Northern Joint Railway Network.
 On 6 April 1964 in the wake of the Beeching Report, the line to Melton Constable was closed to passengers.
 Withdrawal of goods services from that line (as well as from Sheringham itself) followed on 28 December 1964.
 Sheringham station remained open for passengers until 2 January 1967, when it was closed upon the opening of a new station for passengers on the opposite side of Station Road, enabling the level crossing to be closed.

-In 1975, the station was re-opened as part of the North Norfolk Railway, which runs along the old Cromer Branch route as far as Holt railway station.
+On 13 July 1975, the station was re-opened as part of the North Norfolk Railway, which runs along the old Cromer Branch route as far as Holt railway station.
 Another Sheringham railway station exists on the National Rail network, just across the road from the NNR station.

+In September 2025 this station and Weybourne station were two of seven railway-associated buildings which were grade II listed in the week of the bicentenary of the Stockton and Darlington Railway.
+English Heritage recognises it for its architectural and historic interest, describing it as "one of the most substantially complete E&MR stations that displays an impressive architectural quality over and above the functional designs that were adopted for many rural stations nationally during the completion of the rail network", and noting in particular its "remarkably complete" elevations and interiors.